Weeping Fig (Ficus benjamina) Indoor Care, Propagation, common Problems & Solutions

 According to the NASA Clean Air Study, Ficus benjamina was found to be among the best air-cleaning plants effective in cleaning the indoor air of xylene, toulene and trichloroethylene.

+Yes.
 Ficus benjamina is toxic to both humans and pets as indicated by ASPCA.
 The foliage contains latex which may be of particular concern to latex allergy sufferers.
 Keep the plant away from latex sensitive persons.

 If parts of the Weeping Fig are ingested, it can cause nausea, vomiting, diarrhea and abdominal pains.
 However, the fruits are edible.
+Keep it away from children, cats, dogs and other pets to avoid any mishaps.

 Where to Buy

-Ficus benjamina Care Indoors
+How to Care for Ficus benjamina Indoors

 Weeping Fig, Ficus benjamina